 Sausage and Eggs Benedict with Mock Hollandaise Sauce Sausage and Eggs Benedict with Mock Hollandaise Sauce Eggs Benedict has to be my all-time favorite breakfast.
 There’s something so soothing about slowly poaching each egg and carefully making the beautiful hollandaise sauce.
-Sometimes I don’t want all the fat in a regular hollandaise sauce though, and I make this simple mock version.
-It’s a combination of mayonnaise, sour cream, Dijon mustard, lemon juice and fresh dill.
 We eat breakfast for dinner at least once a week.
 I used this gorgeous ScanPan to cook my sausage.
 I made this sausage and eggs benedict as part of Johnsonville Kitchen’s Wake Up To Better Breakfast Promotion.
 And you can participate in this fun contest too!
+Sausage and Eggs Benedict Ingredients:4 English muffins 8 Johnsonville Breakfast sausage patties 8 eggsFor the mock hollandaise sauce: 1/2 cup light mayonnaise 1/2 cup low fat sour cream 2 tablespoons lemon juice 1 1/2 tablespoons Dijon mustard 1 tablespoon fresh dill a pinch of saltDirections:Brown Johnsonville breakfast sausage patties according to package directions.
 Share your Johnsonville breakfast photos below in the comment section for a chance to win Johnsonville product coupons.

-I received the ScanPan shown above and product for this post, but no other compensation.
+Scottish Farmhouse Eggs | Ahoy! | Portland Maine DIY Blog Decided to mix things up and do a recipe.
+This is one I’ve made forever and I’m not 100% positive where I picked it up.
+It is always a crowd pleaser for brunch or breakfast.
+Special thank you to Dawnland Mama for the farm fresh duck eggs (even though she is a vegan herself).
 Bacon and Egg Cups As you are probably well aware by now, I love cereal.
 I don't think I have come across a cereal that I didn't like.
 If I want to get my day started off on the right foot, I pour myself a huge bowl of cereal and leave the house with a very happy tummy.
 Now that that's taken care of, I would like to share with you a little creation I threw together to feed my hunger pains this morning.
 These Bacon and Egg Cups are easy to put together and take less than 30 minutes to bake.
 Bacon and Egg Cups Ingredients: 1 slice of bread per muffin cup2 slices of bacon per muffin cup1 egg per muffin cup1 tablespoon shredded cheddar cheese per muffin cup (optional)Salt and pepper to tasteDirections:Preheat oven to 375 degrees.

 Cookies and Cream Peanut Butter...Midnight Snack Need a midnight snack?
 Or anytime snack for that matter, my cookies and cream peanut butter might just knock your socks off I was so lucky to have my sister and her family visit earlier this week and I got to have some kitchen time with her beautiful girls.
 They are just the sweetest things ever.
 Hope you’ll enjoy this naughty snack that’s good enough to eat by the spoonful!
 Here’s your 3 ingredient line up.
 Break out the Oreos.
 My sweet little helper, I miss her already!
 Here’s the second stinker that kept passing through the kitchen.
 Pour those Oreos in a large bowl. …as well as peanut butter Time to melt the chocolate chips Use either a double boiler or melt in the microwave.
 Add 2 tablespoons of peanut butter to the double boiler, helps melt the chocolate nicely.
 Add the chocolate to the bowl!
 Mmmm Give a gentle stir and place into a mason jar.
 Yes please.
 Double yes please.
 Cookies and Cream Peanut Butter 10 whole Oreo Cookies 2 Cups creamy peanut butter 1 cup white chocolate chips 1.
 2.